The-CodeINN/calendar-app/README.md

 # Title: Calendar App

 This is a simple calendar app that allows you to add events to a calendar and view them in a list.
-It is a simple app built with [Vanilla JavaScript]
+It is a simple app built with Vanilla JavaScript and CSS.

 # Installation